 The value "DMA" is the frequency of the clock controlling the DMA (Direct Memory Access) circuit used to move waveform data when a waveform is being inserted or deleted.
-The clock is gained by a PLL circuitry, the clock frequency is set to 80 MHz.
+The clock is gained by a PLL circuitry, the clock frequency is set to 80 MHz if the DMA is active or, to reduce EMI (Electro-Magnetic Interference), to 1.6 MHz if DMA is not used.